MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 It's time for you to pause the video and try to do it by yourself if you like.
 Then we'll do it together in a moment.

+## Validate gRPC parameters in LoginUser method

 Alright, did you manage to implement it on your own?
 First, let's copy the `validateCreateUserRequest()` function to the `rpc_login_user.go` file and change its name from `CreateUser` to `LoginUser`.
-Note that we have to change the request type to LoginUserRequest as well.
+Note that we have to change the request type to `LoginUserRequest` as well.
 And since the login request only has 2 parameters: username and password, I will keep them, and delete all other fields' validation.
 OK, after saving the file, all required packages will be automatically imported.